 - Click on the "Not connected - Connections are available" box.

 - Enter your My CU Account netname and password.

 To print from personal laptops or laptops borrowed from the library, we recommend using WebPrint.

 WebPrint allows you to upload a document from wherever you are (even from home) and release the document from any DPrint machine on campus.
-Just put money your Concordia ID using one of the DPrint loaders* and swipe your Concordia ID card on the DPrint machine to pay for your print job.
-Here’s the link: http://webprint.concordia.ca/cps/
+Just add funds to your printing account online and swipe your Concordia ID card on the DPrint machine to pay for your print job.
+Here’s the link: https://webprint.concordia.ca/cps/

 Do not save files to Library laptops.
 Any files saved on the laptop will be deleted when the laptop is rebooted or if it crashes.
 We strongly urge you to save your files to a USB key, or a web-based storage site.
 The Library is not responsible for recovering files saved to Library laptops.